-However, for those patients with documented moderate to severe endometriosis (stage III-IV) with or without the presence of endometriomas (ovarian cysts filled with old blood or endometrial tissue), the most successful treatment has been shown to be in-vitro fertilization (IVF).
+However, for those patients with documented moderate to severe endometriosis (stage III-IV) with or without the presence of endometriosis (ovarian cysts filled with old blood or endometrial tissue), the most successful treatment has been shown to be in-vitro fertilization (IVF).
 The current thought is that any surgical intervention that involves the ovary may have a detrimental effect on the ovaries’ blood supply and future stimulation ability.
-Therefore, undergoing IVF would allow Dr. Zoneraich, Larsen or Kummer to stimulate the growth of the immature eggs in the ovary and surgically remove these eggs without exposing them to the potential toxic effects of the endometriosis in the pelvis, in the ovaries, or on the surface of the ovaries.
+Therefore, undergoing IVF would allow Dr. Zoneraich or Dr. Larsen to stimulate the growth of the immature eggs in the ovary and surgically remove these eggs without exposing them to the potential toxic effects of the endometriosis in the pelvis, in the ovaries, or on the surface of the ovaries.
 Fortunately, this relatively newer approach to treating endometriosis has been shown to greatly improve the overall pregnancy success rates for patients with this diagnosis.